Dior Bronze - Self Tanning Jelly Gradual Glow Review

 Review

-Results you may expect from using Dior Bronze - Self Tanning Jelly Gradual Glow:
+Does Dior Bronze - Self Tanning Jelly Gradual Glow Work?

-Quite moisturizing: Dior Bronze - Self Tanning Jelly Gradual Glow has a moisturizing rating of 5.4 out of 10.
+According to CreamScan analysis, Dior Bronze - Self Tanning Jelly Gradual Glow is quite moisturizing, with a moisturizing rating of 5.4 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a low occlusivity of 0.9 out of 10 and a maximum humectancy of 10 out of 10, primarily due to the high content of Glycerin (est. ≈7.5%), Propanediol (est. ≈5.0%) and Polyglycerin-3 (est. ≈2.0%).